BISO Home > IVO Homepage > Current U.S. Travel Questions and Concerns

 Unfortunately, the IVO is not able to report visa denials, as these decisions are made by individual consular officers.
 The IVO recommends that applicants reapply and reschedule an interview, making sure to bring along documentation that signifies permanent residence and intent to return home.

-A. If you are a citizen of and have a passport issued by a country other than the six listed in the executive order, the IVO recommends applying with this passport.
+A. If you are a citizen of and have a passport issued by a country other than the seven listed in the Presidential Proclamation, the IVO recommends applying with this passport.

-Q. How are American colleges and universities being affected by Executive Order 13780 and its predecessor, Executive Order 13769?
+Q. How are American colleges and universities being affected by these recent changes in visa policy?

 A: According to Inside Higher Ed, nearly 40% of 250 colleges and universities recently surveyed reported a drop in international student enrollment.
 The survey was conducted by the American Association of Collegiate Registrars and Admissions Officers in February 2017.
 Applications from the Middle East are currently declining the most.
 If you are a student or scholar studying in the United States, your institution likely has multiple resources for international visitors.
 A Designated School Official, or DSO, found in the International Students and Scholar Services Office (ISSS), will likely be your best personal contact on campus.
 NAFSA, the Association of International Educators, is also a great resource.
 “Tips for Surviving in a Time of Immigration Uncertainty,” a recent NAFSA Blog post, offers tips for international travel and stay and may be particularly helpful at this time.